The end goal of every project across all industries is the same: build a high-quality product that appeals to the customer.

 - Safety: Instagram has detailed authentication protocols, photo upload, API integration, photo embedding, and encryption of direct messages.

-Now you know what are functional and non functional requirements and how to differentiate between functional and non-functional requirements.
+Now you know what functional and non-functional requirements are and how to differentiate between them.

-Let's move on on how they are written.
+Let's move on to how they are written.

 How Are Functional and Non-Functional Requirements Written?